Understanding the invader-driven replicator dynamics: Abstract

 \section{Abstract}

 In this paper, we study a special case of the invasion fitness matrix in a replicator equation: the invader-driven case.
 In this replicator, each species is defined by its unique active invasiveness potential (initial growth rate when rare), upon invading any other species, independently of the partner.
 We derive explicit expressions and theorems to fully characterize the steady-states of this system, including its unique interior coexistence regime, reached for positive species traits, or alternative boundary exclusion states, reached for negative species traits.
 We study the internal stability of coexistence steady-states, and the system’s stability to outsider invasion, relevant for system assembly.
 We provide detailed analytical results for critical diversity thresholds, and for the special case of random uniform species traits, we analytically compute the probability of stable $k-$ species coexistence in a random pool of size $N$, and show that the mean number of co-existing species can be approximated as $\mathbb{E}[n]\sim \sqrt{2N}$.
 We also derive explicit mathematical conditions for invader traits and invasion outcomes (augmentation, rejection, and replacement), dependent on the history of system assembly.
-Finally, by outlining links of this replicator case with corresponding (rank-1) Lotka-Volterra ecological systems and specific epidemiological multi-strain SIS models with coinfection, we highlight the relevance of applying these mathematical principles to improve the theoretical and empirical understanding of multi-species coexistence.
+Finally, by outlining links of this replicator case with 3 systems: the old known competition model for self-reproducing macromolecules, the corresponding (rank-1) Lotka-Volterra ecological systems, and certain epidemiological multi-strain SIS models with coinfection, we highlight the relevance of applying these mathematical principles to improve the theoretical and empirical understanding of multi-species coexistence for ecology, epidemiology and biochemistry applications.